Markmcl25/Space-First-project/README.md

 Font Awesome - Social Media icons from Font Awesome.

-Google Chrome - The website was built and tested in google Chrome.
+Google Chrome - The website was built and tested using Google Chrome.

 Images from Google.